feketemihai/l10n-romania/l10n_ro_account_report_d394/config/D394_new_fields.rst

   Options availables are:

   * 1 - Romanian Companies with Vat Subjected
-  * 2 - Romanian Companies without Vat Subjected or Fizical Persons
+  * 2 - Romanian Companies without Vat Subjected or individuals
   * 3 - EU Partnes
   * 4 - Extra EU Partnes
+* Origin Type - Selection field for type of aquisition from individuals Options availables are:

+  * 1 - Invoice
+  * 2 - Slip
+  * 3 - Trading Book
+  * 4 - Contract
 * Special Taxation - Boolean field to mark the invoices with Special Taxation, e.g.
   Tourism, Second hand goods reseller...
 * Invoice Serie - Computed field to get the serie of the invoice